 As an organization that wants to build a solution-focused culture, Reduct Nepal decided to partner with My Emotions Matter for our 10-hour session called ‘Emotional Intelligence Mindset: Getting Out of the Box’.
 As the 10-hour training course panned out at Reduct Nepal, a few participants shared their experiences of becoming more solution-oriented after attending our session.

-Ms. Dilasha Shrestha, who is a User Experience Researcher at Reduct Nepal shared how she was successful in thinking with an outward mindset when recently dealing with a problem.
+Ms. Dilasha Shrestha, who is a User Experience Researcher at Reduct Nepal shared how she was successful in thinking with an Impact-focused Mindsetwhen recently dealing with a problem.
 She shared, “I recently saw a social media post shared by my friend.
 To my surprise, even during the grave times of corona, when it is considered advisable to stay indoors as much as possible, a few of my friends had organized a get together outdoors and they captured a picture from the same and posted it on their social media.
 I felt disappointed looking at the picture because the safety requirements for corona prevention were not being followed by my dear ones.
-Regardless of the fact that I wanted to react and talk to my friends and tell them how I felt looking at the picture, I decided to take a pause and think from an outward mindset.
+Regardless of the fact that I wanted to react and talk to my friends and tell them how I felt looking at the picture, I decided to take a pause and think from an Impact-focused Mindset.
 I realized that texting my friends right away would be an inappropriate way to overcome the problem at hand – as it could potentially make my friends defensive and lead them to think that I was just being nosy about their personal lives.”

 The instance shared by Ms. Dilasha shows how she refrained from reacting immediately when she was filled with disappointment.
 She decided to take a step back and think calmly.
-This gave her a chance to make the choice of operating from a solution oriented outward mindset.
-She further shared how outward mindset helped her find an alternative solution to the problem at hand.
+This gave her a chance to make the choice of operating from a solution oriented Impact-focused Mindset.
+She further shared how Impact-focused Mindset helped her find an alternative solution to the problem at hand.
 She said, “I decided to focus on how I could contribute to solving the problem.
 So, I shared a post in my social media from the World Health Organization on statistics related to Coronavirus.
 I posted it in my social media with the intention of making people aware of the intensity of the Corona crisis which would motivate them to take safety precautions as much as possible.
 I decided to look for solutions by empathizing with my friends.
 This helped me initiate solutions from my side than hoping for my friends to change.”

 After taking the session on Emotional Intelligence Mindset, Mr. Ujwal became aware of his own controlling behavior in his relationship with his father.
 He realized that he would have to collaboratively work with his father in order to find a solution rather than imposing his opinions on him.
 He shared, “The session learnings from My Emotions Matter helped me connect to my father on a deeper level.
 I understood that the problem at hand was that while other family members were concerned about my father’s safety, he was hoping to continue his essential work to serve the community.
 This meant that a constructive way of looking at the problem would be other family members helping him maintain safety while he would continue to do his work.
 After realizing this, I had a conversation with my father calmly and rather than insisting him not to go out, I asked him what we could collectively do as a family for him to maintain his safety even when working outdoors.
 This gesture shown by me was well received by my father and it pushed me to find solutions rather than remaining hooked on the problems.”

-Functioning from a solution-oriented outward mindset is crucial if we want to nurture sustainable relationships.
+Functioning from a solution-oriented Impact-focused Mindset is crucial if we want to nurture sustainable relationships.
 It is important to realize that every human being around us is unique and has different needs, objectives and challenges.
 What might seem like a problem to us might be what they deem to be a solution for the challenges they are currently facing.
 Therefore, a starting point to overcome any conflicts and misunderstandings is to consider the needs, objectives, and challenges of others.